Kristersson welcomes aviation deal with Canada for Saab's Global Eye

 With a suite of advanced sensors and mission systems, Saab's Global Eye will become a key asset for Canadian defence to detect and deter threats in the Arctic, says Prime Minister Mark Carney.

-Kristersson points out that in addition to Sweden, France and the United Arab Emirates have also chosen Saab's system, which he calls "very modern and capable."
+Prime Minister Ulf Kristersson (M) welcomes the deal.
+He points out that in addition to Sweden, France and the United Arab Emirates have also chosen Saab's system, which he calls "very modern and capable."

-“By using Global Eye, Canada is strengthening its ability to protect its sovereignty while contributing to NATO’s collective defense, including being a key asset for monitoring and controlling the Arctic region,” he continues.
+“By using Global Eye, Canada strengthens its ability to protect its sovereignty while contributing to NATO's collective defense, including being a key asset for monitoring and controlling the Arctic region,” writes Kristersson on X.

 Saab writes in a press release that Canada will begin "detailed discussions and formal negotiations with Saab as the preferred supplier."